Retire Before Dad

 Step 4: Create Categories

 Create whatever categories you want.
-If you like to get granular with your categories (groceries, eating out, dog sitting etc), you can build those into your spreadsheet or use a tool like Mint or Personal Capital.
+If you like to get granular with your categories (groceries, eating out, dog sitting etc), you can build those into your spreadsheet or use a tool like Mint or Empower.
 They both provide hundreds of standard categories plus customization.

 That was too detailed for me.
 I just want to distinguish between what’s an expense and what isn’t so that I know my annual spending number.